Danusshkumar/Tindog/README.md

-Here is a possible README.md file for your tindog project with more than 300 words and details:

 # Tindog

 Tindog is a website that helps you find the perfect match for your dog.
 It is a fun and engaging project that I created as part of **The Complete 2022 Web Development Bootcamp** by **Angela Yu**.
 This project helped me learn and practice web development skills such as HTML, CSS, and Bootstrap.